Web for Pentester

 Generating 404 errors can give you a lot of information about the backend hosting the web application.
 In order to generate an error, you just have to put a random string in the URL you request, for example randomlongstring.

-The server's configuration can obviously change this behaviour, but this is the page you will get, containing a 404 error, if the server is Tomcat:
+The server's configuration can obviously change this behavior, but this is the page you will get, containing a 404 error, if the server is Tomcat:

 Tomcat 404